faithvoid/emotionMenu/README.md

     python3 emotionMenu.py
 fi
 ```
+- To configure settings, press Triangle (Y) or Tab and adjust them to your preferences!

 ## Why?
 I've recently set up a Raspberry Pi 5 as an all-in-one retro gaming / media setup via installing Raspberry Pi OS, EmulationStation, XFCE4, Kodi, and a bunch of other goodies, and realized I didn't have a good way to swap between them all with both a keyboard/mouse setup or a controller, so I threw this together over the weekend as a basic but pretty launcher for EmulationStation, GunCon2 calibration, Kodi, and launching XFCE, but any and all launchers can be modified to your liking!